Immagine indice glicemico

 How to balance a meal to lower GI

-A balanced, low-glycemic meal is not complicated to prepare:
+A balanced low-glycemic index meal is not complicated to prepare:

-• ✅ Use healthy fats (EVO oil, seeds, avocado)
+• Use good fats (extra virgin olive oil, seeds, avocado)

 A low GI is not always the best choice.
 In certain specific cases, a higher GI can be advantageous:

-• 🏋️♀️ After intense exercise, to replenish glycogen stores
+• After an intense workout, to replenish glycogen stores

 In the presence of specific pathologies or particular conditions (diagnosed diabetes, chronic hypoglycemia, complex metabolic disorders), it is always advisable to consult your doctor or a qualified nutritionist before modifying your diet.